Picture Windows for Boise Homes

 Boise's geography and climate make picture windows one of the most rewarding upgrades a homeowner can invest in.
 The Treasure Valley is surrounded by natural beauty — the Boise Foothills to the north, the Owyhee Mountains to the south, Bogus Basin and Shafer Butte to the northeast — and picture windows are the most effective way to bring those views into your daily living space.
 Neighborhoods like Quail Hollow, Hidden Springs, Avimor, Dry Creek Ranch, and the East End bench areas offer dramatic panoramas that deserve more than a standard window divided by meeting rails and sash frames.

-Idaho receives over 200 sunny days per year, and Boise's clear high-desert skies deliver abundant natural light.
-Picture windows capitalize on this sunlight more effectively than any other window type because their glass-to-frame ratio is the highest available.
-During the darker winter months from November through February, maximizing natural light through strategically placed picture windows reduces dependence on artificial lighting and improves the overall feel of interior spaces.
-In a market where energy costs rise every year, free sunlight is the most efficient light source available.
+Idaho receives over 200 sunny days a year, and Boise's clear high-desert skies deliver abundant daylight.
+Picture windows capitalize on that sunlight better than any other window type because their glass-to-frame ratio is the highest available — through the dark November-to- February stretch, well-placed fixed glass cuts reliance on artificial lighting and lifts the feel of interior spaces.

 Picture windows cost less per square foot of glass than any operable window type because they have no moving parts, no hardware, and simpler manufacturing.
 The frame material and window size are the primary cost variables.
 All prices below reflect fully installed costs in the Boise market, including the window unit, old window removal, installation labor, foam insulation, and interior and exterior trim finishing.